Skip to content

 The Complete History of Golf in Scotland: From the 1457 Ban to the Present Day

 Golf was banned in Scotland before it was celebrated.
-The full story runs through kings, shepherds, an Act of Parliament, and the small Fife town that accidentally gave the world its most enduring sport.
+The full story runs through kings, shepherds, three Acts of Parliament, the feathery ball, the Park-Morris rivalry, and the small Fife town that accidentally gave the world its most enduring sport.

 Old photograph of the Old Course at St AndrewsPlate I